In this section we'll cover some simple cases: how to create a basic workflow and launch it.

 In the web interface, go to the menu Settings -> Workflows.
 In the workflow list, which is probably empty, click 'Create new workflow' ( icon).
 You are now in the workflow creation UI.

-First of all, our workflow must have a name.
-Click the parameters button in the top menu ( icon) and set your new workflow name.
+Set your new workflow name.
 You can also specify a group, which is used to organize your workflows in the interface, and a comment.

 You can now close this dialog.

 The empty rectangle you can see is an empty job, it does nothing.
 Hover it and click icon to add a new task into this job.